Reference

 Networking requirements

-For networking, MicroCloud requires at least two dedicated network interfaces: one for intra-cluster communication and one for external connectivity.
+For networking, each machine in the MicroCloud cluster requires at least two dedicated network interfaces: one for intra-cluster communication and one for external connectivity.
+These can be connected to the same network, or different networks.

 In production environments, we recommend dual-port network cards with a minimum 10 GiB capacity, or higher if low latency is essential.

-The IP addresses of the cluster members must not change after installation, so DHCP is not supported.
+The IP addresses of the cluster members must not change after installation, so they must be configured as static addresses.

 Software requirements